Battle of Moore's Creek Bridge: Great Britain

 Historian David Wilson, however, points out that the large loyalist size is attributed to reports by General MacDonald and Colonel Caswell.
-MacDonald gave that figure to Caswell, and it represents a reasonable estimate of the number of men starting the march at Cross Creek.
+MacDonald gave that figure to Caswell, representing a reasonable estimate of the number of men starting the march at Cross Creek.
 Alexander Mclean, who was present at both Cross Creek and the battle, reported that only 800 loyalists were present at the battle, as did Governor Martin.